 Students should be prepared for physically demanding tasks carried out in all weather conditions from pouring rain to extreme heat.
-It may not sound like much fun, but these jobs are essential to the daily running of a wildlife park and is still one of the most desired career paths.
+It may not sound like much fun, but these jobs are essential to the daily running of a wildlife park and are still one of the most desired career paths.

 What to Expect

-- Students will be required to participate in a variety of duties e.g. food preparation, raking, assisting with feeding and daily shows, general cleaning, animal care etc
+- Students will be required to participate in a variety of duties e.g. food preparation, raking, assisting with feeding and daily shows, general cleaning, animal care, etc

-- Work with a range of different species e.g. birds, mammals and reptiles
+- Work with a range of different species e.g. birds, mammals, and reptiles

 - Students will not operate any machinery and are forbidden to enter any animal enclosures unsupervised or without permission